Best Budgeting Practices for Solo Travelers – My Top Money-Saving Tips

 Keeping track of your daily spending is very helpful and is now made easier thanks to the abundance of mobile apps specifically made there for that.
 I personally prefer TravelSpend because you can categorize your expenditure (transportation, food, activities, etc.); you can create a budget for each trip; and can even separate cash expenses from credit card ones

-Found these budgeting tips useful?
-Don’t forget to pin this for later and share it with your friends.
+Found these budgeting practices and tips useful?
+Don’t forget to pin this for later and share it with your solo traveling friends.

 Don’t Forget Your Travel Insurance!